 A day in the life of an ST5 GUM registrar...

 To give an indication of what you can expect from time in a GUM post, we asked an ST5 trainee to describe a common day for them.

 Today is Monday so I start with our HIV multidisciplinary meeting at 9am in our HIV hospital base.

 This multidisciplinary meeting is attended by the GUM consultants, registrars, specialist nurses, sexual health advisers, virologists, psychiatrists and counsellors, as well as some cakes or biscuits!

-We review each of the patients coming to clinic over the next week and discuss difficult management or, more often that not, challenging social circumstances.
+We review each of the patients coming to clinic over the next week and discuss difficult management or, more often than not, challenging social circumstances.

-Clinic starts later in the morning and my first patient is indeed a challenge - a newly diagnosed lady from Africa who has been trafficked to the UK and doesn't speak any English.
+Clinic starts later in the morning and my first patient is indeed a challenge - a newly diagnosed lady from Africa who has been trafficked to the UK and does not speak any English.

 The consultation is challenging, especially with a translator; however, after an hour or so we make some progress and link her in with social work, TARA and the red cross.

 My next patient is a gentleman who wishes to start a family with his HIV-negative wife.
 We discuss all the options and make a referral for fertility assessment.

 After this I see a patient who has not attended for three years.
 He's short of breath with oral candida, so I arrange admission to our ward for further assessment with just enough time to make our STI diagnostics group meeting.